pourmalek/covir2/sandbox/five models/IHME/covidcompare/readme.md

 https://covidcompare.io Mentioned in https://github.com/pyliu47/covidcompare : "Please check out our new online Viz Tool at covidcompare.io, which will be updated regularly going forward.
 This was produced by Samir Akre (Github, Twitter)."

-This is a wonderful website by Joseph Friedman, Patrick Liu, Samir Akre.
-Its "Analysis Code" goes to https://github.com/pyliu47/covidcompare, and its "Website Code" goes to https://github.com/akre96/CovidCompare that displays estimates for:
+https://covidcompare.io is a wonderful website by © 2021 Joseph Friedman, Patrick Liu, Samir Akre.
+Its "Analysis Code" goes to https://github.com/pyliu47/covidcompare, and its "Website Code" goes to https://github.com/akre96/CovidCompare

+that displays in **"Current Forecasts"** tab, estimates for:

 // cf. a sample variable name in this covir2 repository: **DayDeaMeRaA02S01**, i.e. Daily Deaths Mean, Raw, Study 2 (IHME), Scenario 1 //